 - 2.14.
 The site-specific billing and payment approach makes use of HH metering data at premises level received through Settlement. - 2.15.
 Invoices are calculated on a periodic basis and sent to each User for whom we transport electricity through our Distribution System.
-Where an account is based on estimated data, the account shall be subject to any adjustment that may be necessary following the receipt of actual data from the User.

-- 2.16.
-The charges are applied on the basis of the LLFCs assigned to the MPAN (or the Metering System Identifier (MSID) for Central Volume Allocation (CVA) sites), and the units consumed within the time periods specified in this statement. - 2.17.
-All LLFCs are assigned at our sole discretion based on the tariff application rules set out in the appropriate charging methodology or elsewhere in this statement.
-Please refer to the section 'Allocation of charges' if you believe the allocated LLFC or tariff is incorrect.
+Where an account is based on estimated data, the account shall be subject to any adjustment that may be necessary following the receipt of actual data from the User. - 2.16.
+The charges are applied on the basis of the LLFC/DUoS Tariff ID assigned to the MPAN (or the (MSID) for Central Volume Allocation (CVA) sites), and the units consumed within the time periods specified in this statement. - 2.17.
+All LLFCs/DUoS Tariff IDs are assigned at our sole discretion, based on the tariff application rules set out in the appropriate charging methodology or elsewhere in this statement.
+Please refer to the section 'Allocation of charges' if you believe the allocated LLFC/DUoS Tariff ID or tariff is incorrect.
+Where an incorrectly applied LLFC/DUoS Tariff ID is identified, we may at our sole discretion apply the correct LLFC/DUoS Tariff ID and/or charges.